jcansdale-test/publican_creators/README.md

 The installation is very easy.

     gem install PublicanCreators
-    gem install rake
     cd /path/to/gem
-    rake setup_start
+    rake setup

 You have to run the setup after each gem update.

 ## Hard dependencies
 * yad
-* publican (a 4.x version is needed)
+* publican (a 4.x version is needed).
+If you use Ubuntu you can use the ppa ppa:sascha-manns-h/publican.

-## Soft dependencies
-I'm using:

-* dir
-* fileutils
-* nokogiri

-Bundler should solve the dependencies by itself.

 ## Usage

-    /path/to/gem/bin/PublicanCreators.rb
+    publican_creators.rb (Main program)
+    revision_creator.rb (The revision updater)

 Or just use the Launcher.